3 days in Brisbane

 Moreton Island is a great place for a day trip, but it’s also a popular camping spot.
 Australian surfer Mick Fanning counts the island among his favourite places to camp, labelling it an “unspoilt paradise”.

-Brisbane's coastline is dotted with picturesque atolls - circular rings of coral reef - all within easy reach of the city centre.
+Brisbane's coastline is dotted with picturesque atolls – circular rings of coral reef – all within easy reach of the city centre.
 Moreton Island is one of the world's largest sand islands, offering uncrowded beaches, sparkling lagoons and walking trails.
 Ferries depart from the Port of Brisbane and take 90 minutes.
 Once you’ve arrived, you can chill out on sandy beaches, swim and spot flocks of waterbirds.
 If it's between June and November, keep a lookout for migrating whales.
 Grab a bite at the Castaways Store & Café, located in the small township of Bulwer.
-To enhance the experience, book an all-inclusive day trip tour departing from Brisbane with Tangalooma.
+To enhance the experience, book an all-inclusive day tour departing from Brisbane with Tangalooma.

 Moreton Island is home to 15 sunken shipwrecks, creating spectacular snorkelling sites with colourful fish and marine life.
-For diving, Flinders Reef has more than 100 different coral species about five kilometres (3.1 miles) north-west of Cape Moreton.
+For diving, Flinders Reef has more than 100 different coral species about 5km (3mi) north-west of Cape Moreton.
 If you haven’t brought your own snorkel, book an activity with Australian Sunset Safaris who offer snorkelling, kayaking and sandboarding.
 Alternatively, Tangalooma also offers an exclusive dolphin-feeding experience, for those after an intimate encounter with sea life.
 Upon your return to the city, indulge in a night of multicultural dining in Brisbane’s West End – tuck into pan-Asian street food at Chop Chop Chang’s.